grden/youtube-chips/README.md

 # 🍟 YouTube Chips Chrome Extension

-Filter YouTube by category and set time-based preferences.
-Your chosen chip is auto-applied, and if missing, the closest match is selected.
-Stay focused, effortlessly! 🚀
+Filter YouTube recommendation by category and set time-based preferences.
+Your chosen chip is auto-applied, and if not available, the closest match is selected.
+Stay focused, effortlessly. 🚀

 ## Getting Started